 A new disease affecting Ash trees has recently been found in Britain.
-The disease has already caused extensive loss of Ash trees in mainland Europe, and is potentially a major threat to Ash trees in the UK.
+The disease has already caused large losses of Ash trees in mainland Europe, and could be a major threat to Ash trees in the UK.

-If you think that you have identified Chalara fraxinea on an Ash tree, then you should contact the Forestry Commission.
+If you think that you have identified ash dieback disease on an Ash tree, then you should contact the Forestry Commission.

-The government has implemented a ban on the import of Ash plants into the UK and on the movement of Ash plants, seeds and trees into and around the UK.
+The government has implemented a ban on the import of Ash plants into the UK.
+There is also a ban on the movement of Ash plants, seeds and trees into and around the UK.
 The ban does not extend to the movement of ash timber or firewood except from sites where the disease has already been found.

 The Forestry Commission have produced the following video showing how to identify the disease.

-Note that because one of the symptoms of Chalara fraxinea is leaf loss, identification of the disease will be difficult in Autumn when the trees are losing their leaves.
+Because one of the symptoms of Chalara fraxinea is leaf loss, identifying the disease will be difficult in Autumn when trees naturally lose their leaves.